 The Complainants have established its right to "bbin" Mark by submitting trademark registration certificates and records in a number of jurisdictions including in China, Hong Kong, Singapore, Taiwan and Japan.
-The Disputed Domain Name bbin9839.com> contains three elements: "bbin" the number "9839" and the top-level domain ".com".
+The Disputed Domain Names binibb.com>, <flbbin.com> and <bbinfl.com> each contain at least three elements: "bbin," a number and letter sequence "fl" or an additional series of letters "ibb" and the top-level domain ".com".
 Numerous precedents have established that the top-level domain does not have trademark significance, conferring no distinctiveness to the domain name sufficient to avoid user confusion.
 See Abt Electronics, Inc. v.
 Gregory Ricks, FA 904239 (Nat Arb.
 Forum Mar.
-27, 2007) ("The Panel also finds that Respondent' s abt.com domain name is identical to Complainants ABT mark since addition of a generic top-level domain ('gTLD') is irrelevant when conducting a Policy ¶ 4(a)(i) analysis."); see also Jerry Damson, Inc. v.
+27, 2007) ("The Panel also finds that Respondent' s stabl.com> domain name is identical to Complainants ABT mark since addition of a generic top-level domain ('gTLD') is irrelevant when conducting a Policy ¶ 4(a)(i) analysis."); see also Jerry Damson, Inc. v.
 Tex.
 Int' 1 Prop.
 Assocs., FA 916991 (Nat.
 Arb.
 Forum Apr.

 10, 2007) ("The mere addition of a generic top-level domain ('gTLD') '.com' does not serve to adequately distinguish the Domain Name from the mark.").

-The only difference between the Disputed Domain Name and the Complainant's "bbin" mark is the inclusion of the numbers "9839" as a suffix.
+The only difference between the Disputed Domain Names and the Complainant's "bbin" mark is the inclusion of either a number letter sequence "f1" or a series of letters "ibb".
 It is well-established that in cases where the distinctive and prominent element of a Disputed Domain Name is the Complainant's mark and the only addition is a generic term that adds no distinctive element, such an addition does not negate the confusing similarity between the Disputed Domain Name and the mark.
 See, for example LEGO Juris A/S v.
 Huangderong, WIPO Case No. D2009-1325; National Football League v.
 Alan D. Bachand, Nathalie M. Bachand d/b/a superbowl-rooms.com, WIPO Case No. D2009-0121; National Football League v.
 Peter Blucher d/b/a BluTech Tickets, WIPO Case No. D2007-1064.

-"bbin" is the distinctive and prominent component of the Disputed Domain Name and the addition of the numbers "9839" does not substantively distinguish it from the "bbin" mark.
+"bbin" is the distinctive and prominent component of the Disputed Domain Names and the addition of numbers or letters does not substantively distinguish it from the "bbin" mark.

-The prominence of the Complainants "bbin" mark (particularly in the PRC where the Respondent is located) is such that the use of the numbers "9839" in connection with the word "bbin" does nothing to dispel confusion as to an association with the Complainants and its services in the PRC.
-The connection between "bbin" with the numbers "9839" as a suffix to the Complainant's mark is such that the relevant Disputed Domain Name considered as a whole would be likely regarded by potential customers of the Complainants as a reference to the Complainants' business.
+The prominence of the Complainants "bbin" mark (particularly in Asia where the Respondent is located) is such that the use of the numbers or letters in connection with the word "bbin" does nothing to dispel confusion as to an association with the Complainants and its services.
+The connection between "bbin" with the generic numbers and letters alongside the Complainants' mark is such that the relevant Disputed Domain Names considered as a whole would be likely regarded by potential customers of the Complainants as a reference to the Complainants' business.
 See, for example eBay Inc. v.
 SGR Enterprises and Joyce Ayers (Case No. D2001-0259) where, the Panel held that the domain names in question, namely <ebaylive.com> and <ebaystore.com>, were confusingly similar to the Complainant's trademark.

-The only distinctive part of the Disputed Domain Name should be "bbin", which is identical to the Complainants' "bbin" mark.
-This striking resemblance will no doubt mislead consumers into believing that the website is operated by or associated with the Complainants.
+The only distinctive part of the Disputed Domain Names should be "bbin", which is identical to the Complainants' "bbin" mark.
+This striking resemblance will no doubt mislead consumers into believing that the websites are operated by or associated with the Complainants.

-There is no doubt that the Disputed Domain Name bbin9839.com> completely incorporates the Complainants "bbin" mark which is the distinctive part of the Disputed Domain Name, and such incorporation makes the Disputed Domain Name confusingly similar with the Complainants mark.
+There is no doubt that the Disputed Domain Names <bbinibb.com>, <f1bbin.com> and <bbinf1.com> completely incorporates the Complainants "bbin" mark which is the distinctive part of the Disputed Domain Names, and such incorporation makes the Disputed Domain Names confusingly similar with the Complainants mark.